Carthage Historic Preservation, Inc.

 HISTORY

-Colonel William H. Phelps (1845-1916) was born and raised in Hinsdale, New York.
-He studied law in the office of Hon.
-M. B. Chaplain, and completed his laws studies at Albany Law School where he graduated in 1867.
-That same year, he made his way West, arriving in Carthage where he hoped to find more opportunities to practice law.
-Arriving without means, Colonel Phelps would eventually become one of the wealthiest and most respected men in southwest Missouri, prominent in state politics, and actively involved in Carthage industry.
+Colonel William H. Phelps (1845–1916) was born and raised in Hinsdale, New York.
+He studied law under Hon.
+M. B. Chaplain and completed his legal education at Albany Law School, graduating in 1867.
+That same year, he ventured westward, arriving in Carthage in search of greater opportunities to practice law.
+Arriving with little means, Colonel Phelps would go on to become one of the wealthiest and most respected figures in southwest Missouri, prominent in state politics and deeply involved in Carthage’s industrial growth.

-Colonel Phelps was the principal attorney for the Missouri-Pacific Railroad and largely responsible for securing the White River branch of the railroad in Carthage.
-He formed a law partnership with Judge E. O. Brown with offices located in Carthage.
-He served three terms in the Missouri General Assembly as a State Representative and was often a delegate to national conventions.
-At the time of his death, he was a member of the Missouri State Senate.
-He was influential in the decision to use Carthage stone to build the State Capitol Building in Jefferson City, Missouri.
-He was widely known as a Democratic political boss who wielded great power in Missouri government, and many important political figures were frequent visitors to the Phelps House.
+As the principal attorney for the Missouri-Pacific Railroad, he played a crucial role in securing the White River branch of the railroad for Carthage.
+He served three terms in the Missouri General Assembly as a State Representative.
+His influence was instrumental in the decision to use Carthage stone for the construction of the State Capitol Building in Jefferson City, Missouri.
+A well-known Democratic political figure, Colonel Phelps wielded considerable power in Missouri’s government, and the Phelps House regularly hosted important political figures of the time.

-Upon his death, the flag on the Jasper County Courthouse was flown at half mast in recognition of Colonel Phelps’ many contributions to the city of Carthage, Jasper County, and the state of Missouri.
+Upon his passing, the flag at the Jasper County Courthouse was flown at half-mast in honor of his significant contributions to Carthage, Jasper County, and the state of Missouri.

 In 1868, Colonel Phelps married Lois Jane Wilson of Northfield, Illinois.